 The CH4\GO2\SRPR product is retrieved from GOSAT-2 TANSO-FTS-2 NIR and SWIR spectra using the RemoTeC algorithm that has been jointly developed at SRON and KIT.
 The algorithm retrieves simultaneously XCH4 and XCO2.
-For the retrieval, we analyze four spectral regions: the 0.77 $\mu$ m oxygen band, two CO2 bands at 1.61 and 2.06 $\mu$ m, as well as a CH4 band at 1.64 $\mu$ m.
+For the retrieval, we analyse four spectral regions: the 0.77 $\mu$ m oxygen band, two CO2 bands at 1.61 and 2.06 $\mu$ m, as well as a CH4 band at 1.64 $\mu$ m.
 Within the retrieval procedure the sub-columns of CO2 and CH4 in different altitude layers are being retrieved.
 To obtain the column averaged dry air mixing ratios XCO2 and XCH4 the sub-columns are summed up to get the total column which is divided by the dry-air columns obtained from ECMWF model data in combination with a surface elevation data base.
-As the Proxy\ retrievals perform a non-scattering retrieval, the retrieved XCH4 column cannot be used directly, as effects of aerosol scattering modify the light path.
-To correct for this, in the PROXY approach, the retrieved XCH4 column is divided by the retrieved XCH4 has been extensively validated with ground based TCCON measurements (Wunch et al. 2015).
+As the Proxy\ retrievals perform a non-scattering retrieved, the retrieved XCH4 column cannot be used directly, as effects of aerosol scattering modify the light path.
+To correct for this, in the Proxy approach, the retrieved XCH4 column.
+The retrieved XCH4 has been extensively validated with ground based TCCON measurements (Wunch et al. 2015).
 To further improve accuracy a bias correction has been developed based on TCCON comparisons.
 We use the GGG2020 release of the TCCON data.

-\The Proxy product is so named since it approximates the impact of aerosols on the light path by assuming that CH4 and CO2 will be affected in the same way.
-By dividing the retrieved XCH4 by the retrieved XCO2, is is assumed that any aerosol induced errors due to the modification of the light path will be divided out.
-Thus XCO2 acts as a proxy for the presence of aerosols.
+\The Proxy product is so named since it approximates the impact of aerosols on the light path by assuming that $CH_4$ and $CO_2$ will be affected in the same way.
+By dividing the retrieved $XCH_4$ by the retrieved $XCO_2$ , it is assumed that any aerosol induced errors due to the modification of the light path will be divided out.
+Thus $XCO_2$ acts as a proxy for the presence of aerosols.